Citroën XM: Facelift

 In mid-1994, the XM received a minor facelift with revisions including a driver's airbag (ending the single-spoke steering wheel), belt-pretensioners, a redesigned dashboard and upper door casings.
 The suspension was redesigned to reduce roll, pitch and dive and the design incorporated a passive rear-steering system similar to that on the Citroën Xantia.
-Power on the turbocharged engines increased to 150 PS from 145 PS at 4400 rpm.
+Power from the turbocharged engines increased to 150 PS from 145 PS at 4400 rpm.

 In the United Kingdom, demand slowed significantly by the late 1990s.

 Styling

 The angular Bertone design was a development of Marcello Gandini's Citroën BX concept.
 Citroën's design chief, Art Blakeslee, believed "the XM is a modern and dynamic shape, with unique styling elements such as the very long, low hood, the extensive use of glass and the kick-up in the belt line".
-In the book Citroen XM another Citroën designer, Daniel Abramson, explained: "We lowered the belt line to give the shape a stronger image.
+Another Citroën designer, Daniel Abramson, explained: "We lowered the belt line to give the shape a stronger image.
 It is purely a 'design statement' that is not functional and does nothing for the aerodynamics of the vehicle.
 We wanted a car that looks good from every angle".
-Abramson is also reported as saying that they "picked three areas to emphasise: 1) A very aggressive look ("Almost sinister"), 2) Lots of glass to create a greenhouse effect, and 3) An aerodynamic accent based on fact (low drag)".
+Abramson is also reported as saying that they "picked three areas to emphasise: 1) A very aggressive look ("Almost sinister"), 2) Lots of glass to create a greenhouse effect, and 3) An aerodynamic accent based on fact (low drag).

 In 2013 Car magazine described the XM as one of Bertone's seven most significant designs.